Province Guide

 On a $900,000 purchase, the Property Transfer Tax alone is $16,000.
 Add real estate commissions on the sale (typically 7% on the first $100,000 + 2.5% on the balance in BC), legal fees, moving costs, and other expenses, and the total transaction cost of downsizing easily reaches $60,000 to $100,000+.

 By comparison, a reverse mortgage setup costs $995 to $2,995.
 For homeowners whose primary goal is accessing equity (not relocating), the reverse mortgage is dramatically less expensive upfront.
+Compare all your options in our alternatives guide.

 BC Property Tax Deferment Program